Here's the text.

 (Related bill) City No. 69.75

-City No. 60 billPartial revision of the ordinance concerning the conservation of Living Environment(Content) (1)Regulations on Soil Contamination Countermeasures Publication of soil pollution survey and treatment measures, survey results, etc. (2) Regulations on the Building Environmental Consideration System: Formulation of Environmental Consideration Guidelines, Mandatory Reporting of Environmental Consideration Plans and Publication of initiatives
+City No. 60 billPartial revision of the ordinance on the conservation, etc. of Yokohama City Living Environment(Contents) (1)Regulations on Soil Contamination Countermeasures: Announcement of soil contamination surveys and treatment measures, survey results, etc. (2) Provisions of the Building Environmental Consideration System: Formulation of environmental considerations guidelines, mandatory notification of building owners' environmental considerations plans, and publication of initiatives

 (Effective Date) (1) April 1, 2005 (2) July 1, 2005

-City No. 62 billPartial revision of the regulations about prevention of outbreak such as Yokohama-shi abandoned car and sinking ship and appropriate processingSimplification of waste certification procedures for early removal of abandoned vehicles
+City 62nd billPartial revision of the regulations about prevention of outbreak such as Yokohama-shi abandoned car and sinking ship and appropriate processingSimplification of waste certification procedures for early removal of abandoned vehicles

-(Content) Abandoned vehicles that are difficult to provide for their intended use, such as when the license plate has been removed and the body number has been cut off, are certified as waste without going through the judgment of the Waste Judgment Committee.
+(Contents) Abandoned vehicles that are difficult to provide for their original purposes, such as when the license plate has been removed and the body number has been reduced, are certified as waste without going through the judgment of the Waste Judgment Committee.

 (Effective Date) Day of promulgation